RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

     - Add class and constructor docstrings to the shown info (if available).
     - Add search facilities
     - Live render support for Markdown and ReStructuredText files
-* Source Code editor reorganization
+* Source Code editor reorganization and language support (Cython, C, HTML??, CSS??)
-    - Support for autoindentation for more languages
+    - Support for autoindentation
+    - Support for completion??
 * Outline explorer
     - Display Markdown and ReStructuredText headers